cwedwards9/smart-money-app/README.md

 [![License](https://img.shields.io/badge/license-The%20MIT%20License-success.svg)](https://shields.io/)

 ## Usage
+* Users can register and login under their email and password
-For login test credentials, email me @ [chase.w.edwards9@gmail.com](chase.w.edwards9@gmail.com)
+* For login test credentials, email me @ <chase.w.edwards9@gmail.com> or check my resume
-or
-check my resume for credentials

 ## Description
 A full-stack app used for tracking monthly transactions and bills to pay.